benchling/app-examples-python/examples/chem-sync-local-flask/WORKSHOP.md

 Now, we'll rebuild the app piece by piece together!
 Your workshop presenter will talk through slides outlining this process, and then show the code changes live.
 We've also included an outline below as a reference.

 ### 1. Set up our app with credentials and handle our first real canvas webhook
-💡 After completing step 1, you should be able to create an assay run (of your app's specific run schema) in a notebook entry, and have a basic "Hello world!" canvas show up.
 ```
 In file local_app/app.py
 - [L25-26] Uncomment to verify webhook
 - [L30] Enqueue work, targeting function handle_webhook

-local_app/benchling_app/handler.py
+In file local_app/benchling_app/handler.py
-- Examine handler function handle_webhook
+- [L22] Examine handler function handle_webhook
-- Click into init_app_from_webhook
+- [L25] Click into init_app_from_webhook

-local_app/benchling_app/setup.py
+In file local_app/benchling_app/setup.py
-- Finish implementing init_app_from_webhook
+- [L14] Finish implementation of init_app_from_webhook via helper methods below
-- _auth_method
+- [L39-44] Uncomment _auth_method function body
-- _client_secret_from_file
+- [L47-51] Uncomment _client_secret_from_file function body

-local_app/benchling_app/handler.py
+In file local_app/benchling_app/handler.py
-- Observe the way we handle canvas initialization webhooks
+- [L30-31] Observe the way we handle canvas initialization webhooks
-- Click into render_search_canvas
+- [L31] Click into render_search_canvas

-local_app/benchling_app/views/canvas_initialize.py
+In file local_app/benchling_app/views/canvas_initialize.py
-- Observe how to initialize a canvas in render_search_canvas
+- [L17-31] Observe how to initialize a canvas in render_search_canvas
 ```
+💡 After completing this step, you should be able to create an assay run (of your app's specific run schema) in a notebook entry, and have a basic "Hello world!" canvas show up.

 ### 2. Handle Canvas initialization, learn about and use App Sessions
-💡 After completing step 2, initializing the canvas via assay run should show the initial chemical search UI.
-Additionally, app activity will begin to be recorded under the "Activity" tab of the app's installation page.

 ```
-local_app/benchling_app/views/canvas_initialize.py
+In file local_app/benchling_app/views/canvas_initialize.py
-- In render_search_canvas, replace the basic Hello World canvas logic with the initial sync search screen
+- [L32-39] In render_search_canvas, comment out the previous Hello World canvas logic and uncomment the initial sync search screen
-- Learn about the create_session_context context manager
+- [L32] Learn about the create_session_context context manager
 ```
+💡 After completing this step, initializing the canvas via assay run should show the initial chemical search UI.
+Additionally, app activity will begin to be recorded under the "Activity" tab of the app's installation page.

 ### 3. Handle user interactions and create a responsive user experience
-💡 After completing step 3, you should have a fully functional canvas-based app experience built out that will enable the user to sync chemicals from PubChem into Benchling.
 ```
-local_app/benchling_app/handler.py
+In file local_app/benchling_app/handler.py
-- Modify handle_webhook to properly handle interaction webhooks
+- [L32-33] Uncomment the lines in handle_webhook to properly handle interaction webhooks
-- Click through to route_interaction_webhook
+- [L33] Click through to route_interaction_webhook

-local_app/benchling_app/canvas_interaction.py
+In file local_app/benchling_app/canvas_interaction.py
-- Modify the conditional block to handle SEARCH_BUTTON_ID
+- [L36-43] Uncomment the conditional block to handle SEARCH_BUTTON_ID
-- Observe the session and canvas builder creation
+- [L37-39] Observe the session and canvas builder creation
-- Observe the way user inputs are retrieved from the canvas and sanitized
+- [L40-41] Observe the way user inputs are retrieved from the canvas and sanitized
-- Click into the search function
+- [L42] Click into the search function

-local_app/lib/pub_chem.py
+In file local_app/lib/pub_chem.py
 - Observe how we use PubChem's search API to retrieve the chemical

-local_app/benchling_app/views/chemical_preview.py
+In file local_app/benchling_app/canvas_interaction.py
-- Click through from route_interaction_webhook to render_preview_canvas
+- [L43] Click through from route_interaction_webhook to render_preview_canvas

+In file local_app/benchling_app/views/chemical_preview.py
-- First handle displaying results
+- [L34-58] Uncomment the "if" block to handle displaying results
-- Then handle the case where there are no results
+- [L59-74] Then, uncomment "else" block to the handle the case when there are no results
 ```
 At this point, let's check in with our app's behavior in the UI.
 - If we type in an invalid search string, we should see an error communicated back to us from the app
 - We should be able to type in a chemical and have the canvas successfully show it
 - If we press cancel, note that the canvas become stuck because we don't properly handle this button yet
 ```
-local_app/benchling_app/canvas_interaction.py
+In file local_app/benchling_app/canvas_interaction.py
-- Handle the else case for catching unsupported button types
+- [L58-65] Uncomment and observe the else case for catching unsupported button types

-local_app/benchling_app/canvas_interaction.py
+In file local_app/benchling_app/canvas_interaction.py
-- Handle the CANCEL_BUTTON_ID case
+- [L44-51] Uncomment and observe the CANCEL_BUTTON_ID case

-local_app/benchling_app/canvas_interaction.py
+In file local_app/benchling_app/canvas_interaction.py
-- Our last button - handle the CREATE_BUTTON_ID case
+- [L52-57] Our last button - uncomment the CREATE_BUTTON_ID case
-- Inspect _create_molecule_from_canvas
+- [L56] Click into _create_molecule_from_canvas and observe the usage of canvas data
-- Click into create_molecule
+- [L76] Click into create_molecule

-local_app/benchling_app/molecules.py
+In file local_app/benchling_app/molecules.py
-- Modify create_molecule to create the selected molecule in Benchling using the app's selected configuration (folder, molecule schema and fields)
+- [L17-44] Uncomment the create_molecule function body to create the selected molecule in Benchling using the app's selected configuration (folder, molecule schema and fields)

-local_app/benchling_app/views/completed.py
+In file local_app/benchling_app/views/completed.py
-- Finally, finish implementing render_completed_canvas to show the final canvas success screen
+- [L15-37] Finally, uncomment the render_completed_canvas function body to show the final canvas success screen
 ```
+💡 After completing this step, you should have a fully functional canvas-based app experience built out that will enable the user to sync chemicals from PubChem into Benchling.

 ## Running the App - Syncing a Chemical